Alexandria Loutitt, Laurence St-Germain named co-winners of John Semmelink Memorial Award | CBC Sports

 WATCH | Loutitt becomes Canada's 1st-ever ski jumping world champion:

-Loutitt also jumped 225 metres during the first ever women's ski flying competition in Vikersund, Norway — claiming the title of Canadian distance record holder.
+Loutitt jumped 225 metres during the first ever women's ski flying competition in Vikersund, Norway — claiming the title of Canadian distance record holder.
+She was part of Canada's bronze-medal winning team at the 2022 Olympics.

-The teenage sensation has used her success to be a role model for young girls, encouraging them to dream big and battle through adversity.
-A lot of them are Indigenous, particularly from her Nihtat Gwich'in roots.

 The 2023 John Semmelink Memorial Award will be presented at the annual Canadian Ski Museum and Hall of Fame induction ceremony on Nov.
 17 in Montreal.